Mister-Meeseeks/NASDAQ-ITCH-5.0-Parser/README.md

 ## Quickstart

 Code can be built with GNU Make.
-From the top-level directory call.
+Navigate to the repo's top-level directory call.

 ```
   make